iagoleal/iagoleal.github.io/content/posts/usb-crypt.md

 ---
 title: Encrypting an external device with LUKS
-keywords: [linux, encryption, LUKS, cryptsetup, dm-crypt, usb drive, udiskie, udisks2, automation]
+keywords: [linux, encryption, LUKS, cryptsetup, dm-crypt, usb drive, udiskie, udisks2, automation, keyfile]
-date: 2026-03-24
+date: 2026-04-13
 theme: workflow
 description:
-  A tutorial on how to wipe, encrypt, auto mount and decrypt an external usd drive on linux.
+  A tutorial on how to wipe, encrypt, auto mount, and decrypt an external usd drive on linux.
 ---

 I, like many other folks out there,